 That is not possible, and we strongly discourage it.
 When the batteries are connected in series the voltage becomes too high for safe use with your 24V E-Motor, and it can create irreversible damage.
 For 24V electric outboard engines we have developed the 24V batteries.

 This is possible, but you need the right converter.
 For the Angling line you will need a converter with an input voltage between 12-17V and for the AV line with an input voltage between 9-15V.
 Most converters, however, need an input voltage between 10-15V, so they only work with the AV line but switch off if the battery falls below 10V.
 Consult the manual of your converter for this.

-That is only possible with the Rebelcell start.
-This Battery has been specially developed as a lithium starter battery for outboard engines up to 200 hp.
+That is only possible with the Rebelcell start and the 12V80 PRO.
+This Batteries has been specially developed as a lithium starter battery for outboard engines up to 200 hp.
 All other batteries are designed for discharge over a longer time such as with an electric trolling motor and are unsuitable as a starter battery.
 The peak current required will damage the battery.
 Rebelcell batteries cannot be used as a starter battery for a car.

 Our batteries are splashwater proof according to the IP54 standard.
 They cannot be fully immersed in water or handle heavy rains.
 To avoid problems use a waterproof battery container and position the battery upright on a slightly elevated level so that it is not continously standing in the water, or water can enter via the top of the battery.
 If you use a battery carrying case please ensure that water (from rain for instance) remains in the battery bag as this can damage the battery.
 Water damage is explicitly excluded from our warranty terms.

 Tip: The Rebelcell Outdoor Boxes are a robust, waterproof power source and specially developed for use in wet conditions such as carp fishing and electric boating.